ringcentral/ringcentral-api-docs/docs/notifications/websockets/quick-start.md

      * `RC_CLIENT_SECRET` - set to the Client Secret of the app you created above
      * `RC_JWT` - set to the [JWT credential you created](../../../authentication/jwt/create-jwt) for yourself

-## Subscribe to an event via Web Sockets
+## Subscribe to an event via WebSockets

 === "Javascript"